IYake/EECS-738-Project-2/README.md

 5) Display the sequence of words.

 # Predicting text
-1) Use the (Viterbi algorithm)[https://en.m.wikipedia.org/wiki/Viterbi_algorithm] on the user-entered text sequence to find the most likely last state for the HMM to be in.
+1) Use the [Viterbi algorithm](https://en.m.wikipedia.org/wiki/Viterbi_algorithm) on the user-entered text sequence to find the most likely last state for the HMM to be in.
 2) Do steps 2-5 of the generating text section.

 Note: If the user enters a word that isn't found in the training dataset, then we don't predict any following sequence of text.

 # Dataset:
-For our project we chose to use the [Cornell Movie Dataset](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)
+For our project we chose to use the [Cornell Movie Dataset](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).

 # How to Compile:
 Our project uses Python 3.7.1 with the modules: pickle, random, sys, math, tqdm, pandas.